DhruvaKumar/cnd_capstone/README.md

 ## Todo list:

 * Traffic light detector:
-  * tl_detector/light_classification/tl_classifier.py
+  * Build traffic light detecting model
-  * tl_detector/tl_detector.py
+    * data acquisition
       * Download images for testing and training from the simulator
       * Get more test data from another source on the internet.
+    * model training
+      * CNN
+      * Window scanning + Histogram
+      * [put the method you want to try here]
+    * tl_detector/light_classification/tl_classifier.py
+  * Model integration (tl_detector)
+    * Input of the model: how to get the image stream
+    * Output of the model: publish the result to the right channel

 * Play and test using rog bags
-  * Write a classifier to be used
-  * Make changes to the tl_detector to use the classifier
-  * Add logic to look for Yellow and green green light

 * DBW
   * ~~twist_controller/dbw_node.py~~